 Graduates of the MA program will have acquired sufficient skill, ability and experience that they will be equipped to enter or to prepare for, or will be better equipped to return to, other vocations for which a basic understanding of theological study is necessary or beneficial.
-(The following is a representative, but by no means exhaustive, list of such vocations: positions in church ministry for which ordination is not a prerequisite; para- church agencies; teaching at a secondary school level; library work, especially in theological libraries; journalism; social work; health care). • Survey of graduates. --- --- ------------------------
+(The following is a representative, but by no means exhaustive, list of such vocations: positions in church ministry for which ordination is not a prerequisite; parachurch agencies; teaching at a secondary school level; library work, especially in theological libraries; journalism; social work; health care). • Survey of graduates. --- -- ------------------------ www.tst.edu

-Toronto School of Theology 47 Queen's Park Crescent East Toronto, Ontario, Canada M5S 2C3 www.tst.edu
+Toronto School of Theology 47 Queen's Park Crescent East Toronto, Ontario, Canada M5S 2C3

-Last Updated: August, 2009
+Last Updated: August, 2010